couchbaselabs/ansible-couchbase-server/README.md

 * Debian (version 7)
 * Ubuntu (versions 12.04-14.04)

-This role has been tested and fails with the following software:
+This role does not function with the following software:

-* RHEL 7.2 (Bug in Centos causes Couchbase service to not install see, https://bugs.centos.org/view.php?id=9906)
+* CentOS 7.2 — [Bug in CentOS prevents operation of Couchbase Server service])https://bugs.centos.org/view.php?id=9906)

 ## Works with Ansible Galaxy

-This role is designed to be installed via the `ansible-galaxy` command in addition to being directly run from the git repository.
+You can install this role with the `ansible-galaxy` command, and can run it directly from the git repository.

 You should install it like this: